karfcz/grunt-sprite-packer/README.md

 This task converts multiple images into single image using efficient packing algorithm.
 It outputs two files: resulting sprite image and a text file with information about positions and dimensions of individual sprites.
 This text file has no fixed format or structure, instead it is generated using a handlebars template, so that you have full control of its format.
 It can be plain CSS with classes or some declarations for additional processing (LESS, SASS, Stylus or JSON).

+**NEW:** Since version 0.1.7, Spritepacker can now work with SVG files.
+See svg option for details.
+This is an experimental feature, please report any issues you may encounter.

 In your project's Gruntfile, add a section named `spritepacker` to the data object passed into `grunt.initConfig()`.

 ```js